ros2/geometry2/examples_tf2_py/README.md

 ```

 This example blocks until a transform is received.
-It must be run with a `MultiThreadedExecutor` to the `TransformListener` can
+It must be run with a `MultiThreadedExecutor` so the `TransformListener` can
 execute callbacks for it's subscriptions.

 ### `async_waits_for_transforms.py`